Skip to main content

 Use only the raw types that are native to the parsed format.
 Fields that have a type specified in the chosen schema will still be parsed according to the schema.

-Since Suricata is JSON, this means that JSON numbers will be parsed as numbers, but every JSON string remains a string, unless the field is in the schema.
+This means that JSON numbers will be parsed as numbers, but every JSON string remains a string, unless the field is in the schema.

 Examples